thinkshout/behat-wordpress-extension/docs/contexts.md

   Provides step-definitions for creating TODO, TODO, and TODO.

 * _**MessageContext**_
-  Step-definitions that are specific to WordPress messages that get displayed (notice, warning, and error).
+  Step-definitions that are specific to WordPress messages that get displayed (notice, warning, and error)